dstmarthe/ath/README.md

 _All That Happens_

 All that happens - a blog dedicated to interesting news.
 Stories about things that move the zietgiest.
-This blog was built with Hugo, and the Mundana theme.
+This blog is built with Hugo, Bootstrap, and the Mundana theme.

 ## Article Tips